PHYTOCHEMICAL AND ANTI-CONVULSANT STUDY OF NYCTANTHES ARBOR-TRISTIS EXTRACTHTML Full Text

 Department of Pharmaceutical Sciences, S. D. College of Pharmacy and Vocational Studies, Muzaffarnagar - 251001, Uttar Pradesh, India.

 ABSTRACT: The drug is obtained from the dried fruit of Nyctanthes arbor-tristis of family Oleaceae.
-It is also called Coral Jasmine, Parijat, and Harsingar etc. To confirm the veracity of aforementioned claim, the anticonvulsant effect of the ethanolic extract has been evaluated.
-In this investigation, the rats were pretreated with different dose of Nyctanthes arbor-tristis ethanolic extract (100, 200 mg/kg) for 14th days and then, they were subjected to maximal electroshock-seizures, the dose of 100 and 200 mg/kg significantly reduced the duration of hind limb extension and both the doses were statistically found to be equipotent.
+It is also called Coral Jasmine, Parijat, and Harsingar, etc. To confirm the veracity of the claim above, the anticonvulsant effect of the ethanolic extract has been evaluated.
+In this investigation, the rats were pretreated with different dose of Nyctanthes arbor-tristis ethanolic extract (100, 200 mg/kg) for 14th days and then, they were subjected to maximal electroshock-seizures, the dose of 100 and 200 mg/kg significantly reduced the duration of hind limb extension, and both the doses were statistically found to be equipotent.
 The reference, standard, Phenytoin (30 mg/kg) provided complete protection.
-Thus, present study revealed anticonvulsant effect of Nyctanthes arbor-tristis against maximal electroshock-induced convulsion in rat.
+Thus, the present study revealed the anticonvulsant effect of Nyctanthes arbor-tristis against maximal electroshock-induced convulsion in the rat.